Oakland Misdemeanor Criminal Defense Attorney

 The fact that you are in a bad situation does not make you a bad person.
 You could have made a mistake or acted in self-defense and the situation was wrongly interpreted.
 There are two sides to every story – we are here to tell yours.

-The law office of Nachawati Law is committed to fighting for you and delivering a successful outcome for your case.
+The law office of Rabaa & Nachawati is committed to fighting for you and delivering a successful outcome for your case.
 Reach out to schedule a consultation today.